 Devolving Probation Services: An ethnographic study of the implementation of the 'Transforming Rehabilitation' agenda

-Project start date: March 2014
+Project duration: March 2014 to November 2015

 Funding awarded by the ESRC

 This project set out to examine this significant development in one part of the country, providing a case study of the 'devolution' of the majority of probation services.
-It will look in detail, in one metropolitan area, at the process and implications of moving the bulk of probation work (and staff) from the public Probation Service to a Community Rehabilitation Company with an uncertain future.
-The project will seek to understand this process from a variety of perspectives, including those of senior managers involved in running the Company and probation workers engaged in supervising offenders.
-The researchers will attend and observe management meetings, collect and analyse policy documents and conduct interviews with staff at all levels within the organisation.
-The research will provide a detailed picture of a significant development in the criminal justice system and, more broadly, the process of 'outsourcing' a public service.
+It looked in detail, in one metropolitan area, at the process and implications of moving the bulk of probation work (and staff) from the public Probation Service to a Community Rehabilitation Company with an uncertain future.
+The project sought to understand this process from a variety of perspectives, including those of senior managers involved in running the Company and probation workers engaged in supervising offenders.
+The researchers attended and observed management meetings, collected and analysed policy documents and conducted interviews with staff at all levels within the organisation.
+The research provides a detailed picture of a significant development in the criminal justice system and, more broadly, the process of 'outsourcing' a public service.

 Robinson, G., Burke, L. & Millings, M. (2017) ‘Probation, privatisation and legitimacy’, Howard Journal of Criminal Justice, 56, 2: 137-157.

 Burke, L., Millings, M. & Robinson, G. (2017) ‘Is constructive practice still possible in a competitive environment?
 Findings from a case study of a Community Rehabilitation Company in England and Wales’, in P. Ugwudike, P. Raynor & J. Annison (eds.)
 Evidence-Based Skills in Criminal Justice: International Research on Supporting Rehabilitation and Desistance.
 Bristol: Policy Press.